XingFramework/xing-book/concepts/backend/mappers.md

 # Mappers

-The job of a mapper is to take an incoming request (e.g. the body of a PUT) and transform the data therein to changes in the application (usually records in the database.)
+The job of a mapper is to take an incoming request (e.g. the body of a PUT or POST) and transform the data therein to changes in the application (usually records in the database.)

 Generally, you'll have (at least) one mapper per REST resource.
-Those mappers will be descendants of Xing::Mappers::Base.
+Those mappers will be descendants of ```Xing::Mappers::Base```.

 ### Subclasses must define: